n8tmps/insurance-premium/README.md

 ## Conclusion

 The Gamma Regression proved effective in modeling health insurance premium charges, capturing the inherent right-skewness of the dataset.
 This analysis provided insights into risk underwriting in health insurance, showcasing the interplay of various attributes on insurance premiums.
-In the future, the regression analysis skills gained from this project can be applied to other financial metrics, such as claim amounts.